passkeydeveloper/passkeys.dev/content/en/docs/reference/windows.md

 ## Platform Notes

-- the [authenticatorAttachment property of responses](https://w3c.github.io/webauthn/#dom-publickeycredential-authenticatorattachment), planned for specification delivery in WebAuthn L3, is not currently available
+- the [authenticatorAttachment property of responses](https://w3c.github.io/webauthn/#dom-publickeycredential-authenticatorattachment), planned for specification delivery in WebAuthn L3, is not currently available in responses to `navigator.credentials.get` when using the platform authenticator or a hardware security key.
+It is supplied during credential creation, or when using the hybrid flow for authentication.

 ## Resources